otienojoseph/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - 2-arguments - Prints a message depending on the number of arguments passed
 - 3-value_argument - Script to print the first argument passed
 - 4-concat - Script that prints two arguments passed to it in the format arg 'is' arg
+- 5-to_integer - Script that prints 'My number: <first argument converted in integer>'